Frequently Asked Questions About Campus Housing

 Answer: If all of the students at SUNY Plattsburgh wanted to live on campus, we would not be able to accommodate them, so technically, the answer is no. However, since only about half of our undergraduate students typically request to live in residence halls, we are usually able to accommodate everyone.
-Room assignments are made on a first-come, first-serve basis and we would resort to tripling double rooms in order to give students a room when demand exceeds our capacity.
+Room assignments are made on a first-come, first-served basis and we would resort to tripling double rooms in order to give students a room when demand exceeds our capacity.

 What is provided in the room?

-Answer: Each room is provided with a desk, chair, bed and mattress (extra-long twin) for each Resident.
-A built-in closet and dresser or an armoire for each Resident, wastebasket, cable television services and two computer data ports.
+Answer: Each room is provided with a desk, chair, bed and mattress (extra-long twin) for each resident.
+A built-in closet and dresser or an armoire for each resident, wastebasket, and two computer data ports.
 Furniture in rooms is movable.
 Triples will have additional furniture in place to accommodate an additional resident.

 What should I bring to campus?Answer: Items to bring include a pillow, blanket, bedspread, mattress pad, sheets (extra-long twin), towels, laundry bag or basket, bath bucket (to carry personal items to the shower), hangers, sewing kit, first-aid kit, alarm clock, hair dryer, non-halogen study lamp, throw rugs, items to decorate the room and your personal computer/laptop.